jsenon/demoserver/README.md

 # demoserver

-This is a demo server which print it's version and it's IP on HTTP Server
+This is a demo server which print it's version and it's IP on HTTP Server and provide API

 ## Build